Capture-the-Gacha/gacha-world/docs/README.md

 - **Tool Used**: Bandit
 - **Command Used**: `docker-compose run bandit`
 - **Implementation**: Created a service in the `docker-compose` file under the `security` profile, which uses a Python 3.9 image and runs `bandit` recursively on all services.
 As you can see, it shows 13 high-severity issues and 6 medium-severity issues.
-However, they only relate to the use of self-signed certificates and the binding of the services to all certificates, mitigated by the docker compose network.
+However, they only relate to the use of self-signed certificates and the binding of the services to all interfaces, which is not a problem since they're running under the docker compose network.

 ![Bandit Results](bandit_results.png)